 Letting Go and Taking Control

-There is a cure.
+But, there is a cure.

-Now deliberately plan the positive, active steps you are going to take to improve your positioning through each of these interactions.
-As human nature begins to erode your newfound purposefulness and you allow fear of rejection and faith in all things Murphy to bring in the clouds, stop a minute, take a deep, cleansing breath and…
+If you feel your human nature beginning to erode your newfound purposefulness and you allow fear of rejection and faith in all things Murphy to bring in the clouds…. stop a minute.
+Take a deep, cleansing breath and…

 More articles by The Barrett Group:

 Tags: career change, career management, executive, executive career search, executive job search, executive jobs, executive recruiters, head hunters, job search, jobs, manager positions, managers, The Barrett Group